 - Push for smarter payment processing

-- Data security becomes an even larger focus
+- Data privacy becomes an even larger focus

 - More businesses will transition to a subscription model

 In 2019, Cyber Monday hit a record-breaking 9.4 billion in sales.
 What’s even more staggering is that online sales via smartphone are up 46% from 2018.
 With more consumers choosing to conduct their shopping directly from their mobile devices, mobile isn’t a channel your business can afford to ignore.

 Digital businesses must prioritize shopping experiences that are just as fluid as the users conducting them.
 Some shoppers may choose to start their checkout journey from their desktop and then decide to finish up their transaction from a mobile device or vice versa.
 Give your customers the flexibility to complete their purchase from any device, regardless of where they initially started the checkout process.
 By catering to your customer’s unique shopping preferences (this includes accounting for the devices they prefer to shop from), your digital business is effectively taking steps towards maximizing your conversion rate.

 Businesses around the globe will look to simplify their payment tech stack.
 Managing multiple payment processors, payment gateways, and even just trying to understand online payment processing can be challenging especially if your business is just starting out.
 Throw in the complexities of maintaining global sales tax/VAT compliance into the mix and you might start to feel a bit overwhelmed.

 Instead of investing time into improving their product or service, software companies suddenly find themselves sinking valuable resources into managing payouts, billing, and collecting & remitting taxes.
 Luckily all-in-one ecommerce platforms, like FastSpring, seek to remedy this problem by acting as your Merchant of Record and providing a broad range of ecommerce payment features to simplify online payments for your digital business.